 Bahiagás’s industrial customer market, including cogeneration, is anticipated to grow by at least 3.5 MMcmd by 2000.
-In addition, the FAFEN fertilizer plant, which is currently being supplied directly by Petrobrás, is expected to be transferred to Bahiagás and will consume an estimated 0.35 MMcmd, bringing total industrial consumption to approximately 2.6 MMcmd in 2002.
+In addition, the FAFEN fertilizer plant, which is currently being supplied directly by Petrobrás, is expected to be transferred to Bahiagás and will consume an estimated 0.35 MMcmd, bringing total industrial consumption to about 2.6 MMcmd in 2002.

-The State of Bahiá is one of the states that most urgently needs new power generation and The Brazilian Government has recognized and responded to this need by planning two additional power generators for the State.
-Enron believes the first phase of the 460 MW Termobahia facility should commence operations in 2003
+The State of Bahiá is one of the states that most urgently needs new power generation.
+The Brazilian Government has recognized and responded to this need by planning two additional power generators in the State.
+Enron believes the first phase of the 460 MW Termobahia facility should commence operations in 2003.

 Finally, a study has been undertaken by Enron to estimate the market potential for the residential and commercial segments.
 [Does this study exist?
 Need a copy for the data room.]
 This study identified over 20,000 potential residential customers, 75 commercial clients and three gas stations for vehicular gas.
 This residential and commercial project is currently projected to start construction in late 2000 with the first gas to flow in 2002.
 Total volume sales to these customers is projected to reach 0.3 MMcmd in 2004.